bioinformatics-ua/dicoogle-learning-pack/_docs/migrating-3.md

 #### No automatic query processing

-In Dicoogle 2, when a user wrote a free text query on the search bar, without any keyword terms such as `Modality:CT`, that query would be preprocessed to search for that content by multiple known DICOM attributes
+In Dicoogle 2, when a user wrote a free text query on the search bar without any field (keyword) terms such as `CT`, that query would be preprocessed to search for that content by multiple known DICOM attributes
+(SOPInstanceUID, StudyInstanceUID, SeriesInstanceUID,
-(SOPInstanceUID, SeriesInstanceUID, AccessionNumber, PatientID, PatientName, and many many others).
+AccessionNumber, Modality, PatientID, PatientName, and many others).
-For instance, the query `PID123` would expand into a query which included the term `PatientID:PID123` and many others, thus capturing the files which had `PID123` in one of these attributes.
+For instance, the query `PID123` would expand into a boolean union query which included the term `PatientID:PID123` and many others, thus capturing the files which had `PID123` in one of these attributes.
 This process would also replace certain characters such as `^` into whitespace,